king-ojay/Sparse-Matrix-Formative/README.md

 # Sparse-Matrix-Formative
-This repository contains a concise Python implementation of a Sparse Matrix data structure along with basic operations (addition, subtraction, and multiplication).
+This repository contains a concise Python implementation of a Sparse Matrix data structure and basic operations (addition, subtraction, and multiplication).
 The code reads matrix data from a file, stores only nonzero entries for memory efficiency, and supports matrix operations with proper error handling.

 Features:
 - Sparse Representation: Uses a dictionary to store only nonzero elements.